humanmade/hm-gutenberg-tools/README.md

 ## What does this include?

-* PostSelect interface. `window.hm.components.PostSelectButton`
+* Better Post Select interface that supports searching, filtering and multi-select.
+  * Post Select Modal is a "media modal"-like UI for selecting posts.`window.hm.components.PostSelectModal`
+  * Post Select Button is a simple button that triggers the modal. `window.hm.components.PostSelectButton`
+  * Post Control is a sidebar control for managing posts.
+Just a wrapper for the above really.  `window.hm.controls.PostControl`
-* Image upload control for sidebar (InspectorControls). `window.hm.controls.ImageControl`
+* Image upload control for sidebar (InspectorControls). `window.hm.controls.ImageControl`.
-* Post select control for sidebar (InspectorControls). `window.hm.controls.PostControl`

 ## Development